tanyalrogers/GPEDM/README.md

 The main function is `fitGP` which is used to train the model and can also produce predictions if desired.
-Use `summary.GP` to view a summary, `predict.GP` to generate other or additional predictions from a fitted model, `plot.GP` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
+Use `summary.GP` to view a summary, `predict.GP` to generate other or additional predictions from a fitted model, `plot.GPpred` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
 Also available for use is the function `makelags` which can be used to create delay vectors.
 See the (not yet created) vignette for more detailed instructions.